Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Warm olive oil in a saute pan over medium heat and add the grated carrots.
-Season with salt and cook until they become soft and tender, for about 10 minutes.
+Step 1: Warm the olive oil in a saute pan over medium heat.
+Add the grated carrots and salt.
+Saute until they become tender, for 8-10 minutes.

 Carrots shredded in a food processor.

-Step 2: Meanwhile, whisk yogurt and garlic in a serving bowl.
+Step 2: Meanwhile, whisk the strained yogurt and minced garlic in a serving bowl.

 Yogurt mixed with garlic in a small bowl with a spoon in it.

-Step 3: Transfer the reserved carrots to the bowl and add the walnuts; stir to combine.
+Step 3: Transfer the sautéed carrots and walnuts to the serving bowl and stir to combine.

 Cooked Carrots added to the garlic yogurt sauce.

-• Adjust the consistency of the Turkish carrot yogurt dip with olive oil.
+• Adjust the consistency of the Turkish carrot dip with olive oil before serving.

-If you love this recipe, try one of these salad favorites!
+If you enjoy this appetizer, try one of these dip recipes!

 Serving Suggestions